New Relic · Technical Program Manager → Product Lead

 • Net Impact: 4x increase in users signing up through IO

-Key Insight: Technical decisions have marketing implications.
+Key Insight: Technical decisions have marketing consequences.
 A static site generator was the right engineering choice for a developer-focused team, but it created an invisible ceiling on growth.
-Sometimes the product management role is recognizing when organizational boundaries are creating artificial constraints on business outcomes.
+The biggest unlock wasn’t the migration itself — it was creating shared ownership between two teams that had never had reason to collaborate.
+Once Engineering and Marketing were pulling toward the same metrics, optimization became self-sustaining.